Illuminate your digital realm with

 – Marshall McLuhan

-Digital spectrum readings from a white LED backlit display vs an incandescent bulb backlit display, in wavelength (nm).
+Digital spectrum readings from a luminescent backlit display vs an incandescent bulb backlit display in wavelength (nm).

 The coloured triangle in the left represents the wavelengths an ordinary luminescent monitor can display, the horseshoe area in the right represents all the visible colours an incandescent backlight can emit.
-Incandescence light emission contains all wavelengths visible to the eye and provide a 100% Color Rendering Index (100 CRI).
+Incandescent light emission contains all wavelengths visible to the eye and provide a 100% Color Rendering Index (CRI).

 3000:1 contrast ratio and 75 fps at 100 CRI.

-The broad spectrum of incandescent backlight provides excellent color rendering.
+The broad spectrum provides excellent color rendering.
 (27″)

-Gentle and friendly light makes it ideal for screen intensive tasks.
+Gentle backlight makes it ideal for screen intensive tasks.
 (21.5″)

 Genuinely golden backlight.